datascience-course/2016-website/syllabus.md

 Your teammates’ assessment of your contributions and the accuracy of your self-assessment will be considered as part of your overall course evaluation.

 ### Collaboration Policy
 You are welcome (and encouraged!) to discuss the course's ideas, material, and homework with others in order to better understand it, but **the work you turn in must be your own** (or for the project, yours and your teammate’s).
-For example, you must write your own code, design your own visualizations, and critically evaluate the results in your own words.
+For example, you must write your own code, and critically evaluate the results in your own words.
 You may not submit the same or similar work to this course that you have submitted or will submit to another.
 Nor may you provide or make available solutions to homeworks to individuals who take or may take this course in the future.

 ### Quoting Sources
-You must acknowledge any source code that was not written by you by mentioning the original author(s) directly in your source code (comment or header).
-You can also acknowledge sources in a README.txt file if you used whole classes or libraries.
-Do not remove any original copyright notices and headers.
+You must acknowledge any source code that was not written by you by mentioning the original author(s) directly in your source code (comment or header) and include a link to the source.
 However, you are encouraged to use libraries, unless explicitly stated otherwise!

 You may use examples you find on the web as a starting point, provided its license allows you to re-use it.
 You must quote the source using  proper citations (author, year, title, time accessed, URL) both in the source code and in any publicly visible material.
 You may not use existing complex combinations or large examples.
-For example, you may not use a ready to use multiple linked view visualization.
-You may use parts out of such examples.

 ### Missed Activities and Assignment Deadlines
 Projects and homework must be turned in on time, with the exception of late days for homework as stated below.
-Because of the emphasis on teamwork, it is important that everybody attends and proactively participates in class and online.
-Due to the collaborative nature of the activities, it is not possible to make up any missed team activities, such as project work or design studios.
-(The same, incidentally, is true in the professional world.)
+Because of the emphasis on teamwork, it is important that everybody attends and proactively participates in class.
+Due to the collaborative nature of the activities, it is not possible to make up any missed team activities, such as project work.
 We understand, however, that certain factors may occasionally interfere with your ability to participate or to hand in work on time.
 If that factor is an extenuating circumstance, we will ask you to provide documentation directly issued by the University, and we will try to work out an agreeable solution with you (and your team).

 ### Late Policy
 You can turn in your assignment up to two days late, however, for each day that an assignment is turned in late we will deduct 10% from the total possible points.
 That is, one-day late is 10% off and two-days is 20% off.
 So if your assignment is two day late, the max number of points (out of 10) that you can receive is 8.
 By permission of the instructor in extenuating circumstances, you may use more that two late days, however, the 10% rule per day will still apply.
 If you have a verifiable medical condition or other special circumstances that interfere with your coursework please let us know as soon as possible.